 — External Reviews

 The First Universe trilogy was written in Williamsburg, Brooklyn, New York, during the creation of the film New York Spin and the art installation 282 Broadway.
 Selected texts have later been adapted into theater works, extending its reach into performance and collective experience.
+The title reflects both the author’s earliest poetic explorations and the shared themes that bind the three volumes together:

 Memories of Uruguay embraces the paradox of remembering what was never known.
 Born from an encounter in New York, the poems trace a love in which one of the lovers returns to Uruguay —imagined as a country of the heart.
 More than a meditation on place, the book maps hidden emotions into an atlas of nostalgia, where longing and desire intertwine.

 The Numbers of Earth interlaces cosmic origins, cultural masterpieces, and the intimate biography of one individual, inviting readers to see history as a living equation in which every number tells a story.
-Numbers become the coordinates of existence: wars and revolutions, years of discovery, and the tale of personal experience.
+Numbers become the coordinates of existence —wars and revolutions, years of discovery, and the tale of personal experience.

 The First Universe

-"The Soushen ji 搜神記 (Annotations on searching for spirits) is canonically considered to be the first example of the zhiguai xiaoshuo 志怪小說 literary strand, which comprises novels or stories about extraordinary events, characterized by the presence of spirits, ghosts, and supernatural phenomena.
+"The Soushen ji 搜神記 (Annotations on searching for spirits) is canonically considered to be the first example of the zhiguai xiaoshuo 志怪小說 literary strand, which comprises novels or stories about extraordinary events, marked by the presence of spirits, ghosts, and supernatural phenomena.
 The Soushen ji has been compiled during the first half of the IV century by Gan Bao."
 I University of British Columbia

 "The tales of Soushenji deal with fantastic and horror subjects in an everyday way, perhaps as a remote antecedent of magical realism; they are closely linked to the tradition of European popular literature, and through it American, as stories very similar to those that circulated in Europe in the Middle Ages, creating the substrate of fantastic popular narrative."
 I Casa del Libro I Artwork: © Soushenji by Anna Podlipentseva